-There are additional expenses related to programs that include but are not limited to, the fees paid for certifications, vaccinations, certification and licensing exams, clinical requirements, certifications, and licensure applications, etc. In accordance with attendance requirements at ND extended sites and field observation rotations, ND students will obtain a fingerprint clearance card in CLPR 5010.
-This card is good for six (6) years as outlined by the Arizona Department of Public Safety.
+There are additional expenses related to programs that include but are not limited to, the fees paid for certifications, vaccinations, certification and licensing exams, clinical requirements, and licensure applications, etc.

+In accordance with attendance requirements at ND extended sites and field observation rotations, ND students will obtain a fingerprint clearance card in CLPR 5010 Introduction Clinical Practice I. This card is good for six (6) years as outlined by the Arizona Department of Public Safety.

 Ancillary program expenses are paid directly to outside agencies and organizations.
 Certifications are administered by third-party organizations.
-Should students opt to pursue certification, all application and examination fees associated with these certifications are paid directly to the outside agencies and organizations.
-For a more detailed list of specific ND program expenses, please visit MySonoran- Programs - Doctor of Naturopathic Medicine - Clinical Resources - Clinical Information page.
+Should students opt to pursue certification, all application and examination fees associated with these certifications are paid directly to outside agencies and organizations.

-Financial Policies

-Tuition and Fee Payment
+Financial Policies Tuition and Fee Payment

 All tuition and fees listed are in United States currency.
-Tuition and fees are due in full every quarter by the end of the add/drop period for each program.
+Tuition and fees are due in full every quarter by the end of the end of the first week of classes.
+Payment plans may be available and students are encouraged to contact the Business Services Office to review their options.
 Students who have not paid their tuition and fees in full by each quarter's tuition payment deadline will have a hold on their account.
 Depending on the amount of time lapsed, students may be permitted to re-register for courses/clerkships after payment of tuition and fees are received in full.
-Late registration and clinical add/drop fees may apply (see Add/Drop Policy for applicable dates and Tuition and Fees).
-Throughout a term, students may incur additional fees and fines for which payment is due upon notification of the debt.
-The Sonoran University Business Office will place a hold on student accounts until debts are paid in full.
+Late registration and clinical add/drop fees may apply, see Adding and Dropping Courses (p.
+40) for applicable dates and the Tuition and Fees tab on this page for specific fees.

+Throughout a term, students may incur additional fees and fines for which payment will be due at the time the charge is incurred.
+Sonoran University's Business Services Office may place a hold on student accounts until debts are paid in full.
 Further: